 Some calcium deposits can cause erosion with the destruction of a portion of the rotator cuff tendon.
 Most calcium deposits remain on the outside of the rotator cuff tendon in the bursa and only cause problems because of their pain and catching.

-Most early calcium deposits are very soft like toothpaste, but sometimes after being present for a long period of time, they do dry up and become chalk-like, sometimes even turning to bone.
+Most early calcium deposits are very soft, much like the consistency of toothpaste, but sometimes, after being present for a long period of time, they do dry up and become chalk-like, sometimes even turning to bone.

-When a calcium deposit becomes acutely inflamed, either because it ruptures and leaks calcium salts into the bursa, or because it pinches the bursa or rotator cuff, the symptoms can be quite severe.
+When a calcium deposit becomes acutely inflamed, either because it ruptures and leaks calcium salts into the bursa or because it pinches the bursa or rotator cuff, the symptoms can be quite severe.
 The acute inflammation can be treated with localized ice packs and rest in a sling, but oral anti-inflammatory medications are also helpful.
-A cortisone injection directly into the area of the calcium deposit may give relief within a few hours, when without it the acute severe pain may last for several days.
+A cortisone injection directly into the area of the calcium deposit may give relief within a few hours.